reactive-firewall/Resume/README.md

  - Objective-C and currently learning swing to name a few.

 Some Project history:
- - [Java] While I am formaly taught in regards to Java, much of my knowlege comes from building my hobby project Mercenery pod fighter, a space combat game which given the oportunity I can go on rants of the fun I had learning about how to tune the JVM memory or the fun with graphics threads and the mistakes I learned from.
+ - [Java] (2006-2010) While I formally studdied Java (and C++) in school, much of my knowlege comes from building my hobby project space combat game (MPF) which given the oportunity I might go on short rants about.
+Rants such as the programphoria of getting the graphics and game logic threads to work or the complexity of designing the ships primitive AI.
  - [Objective-C] Back in 2014 I published "Pentad the game" on the Mac App Store℠ (App Store is a service mark of Apple Inc.)
- - [Python] In 2015 I started to learn python and recently I have started a mostly python/php based project for a DIY style wifi-router (still in private beta).
+ - [Python] In order to learn python I recently started a mostly python/php based project for a DIY style wifi-router (still in private beta).